tc39/proposal-record-tuple/tutorial/en.md

 Then it's up to our rendering library to keep track of which reference corresponds to which path in the dom, but given that info, we can figure out quite rapidly that the only thing that needs to get updated in the second `getChanges` is one piece of text!

 This is a concept that still requires some more research and is only shallowly covered in this tutorial to show some more possible advanced usages.
-Don't get too hung up on it if you don't understand it.

 ## Keeping track of objects, looking back!

-This part introduces us to more advanced concepts that should be abstracted away most of the time.
-In general, if you can only use Record & Tuple alone, that's for the best because they will give you strong guarantees, that being said, sometimes you need an escape hatch: we chose to make that escape hatch explicit so you can always trust the integrity and equality of your Records and Tuples but the drawback is that you will need to put in more work to reference/dereference non-primitive values...
+This part introduced us to more advanced concepts that should be abstracted away most of the time.
+In general, Record & Tuple is best when used in a functional and immutable way.
+However, sometimes you need an escape hatch: we chose to make that escape hatch explicit so you can always trust the integrity and equality of your Records and Tuples but the drawback is that you will need to put in more work to reference/dereference non-primitive values.

 ---

 # Conclusion

-Hopefully this tutorial gave you a better idea of what is possible with Record & Tuple.
-Keep in mind this is just scratching the surface!
+Hopefully this tutorial gives you a better idea of what is possible with Record & Tuple.
+We are just scratching the surface!

-If you are still in need for more examples, we are compiling a [cookbook] with a few more tricks in it!
+If you are in need of more examples, we are compiling a [cookbook] with a few more tricks in it!

 [cookbook]: ../cookbook/index.html